 SAC has an on-going curatorial program for emerging artists to interpret the space with specific installations that reflect its dimensions and the passage of light through it.
 Options for lighting and sound are also considered by SAC, and there has been a great deal of interest from other disciplines such as architecture and puppetry.

-SAC Assesses applications for the Lightbox Gallery twice annually, with the due dates for submissions as 30 April and 30 September each year (excluding special rounds).
+SAC assesses applications for the Lightbox twice annually, with the due dates for submissions as 30 April and 30 September each year (excluding special rounds).

 Conditions of Hire

 Venue Hire Rates

 Salamanca Arts Centre Associate Members / Resident Artists:

 FREE for a one month Hire Period

 CLICK HERE to view the available dates in the Lightbox Calendar.

 Please contact the Venues Manager via email for more detailed information on the hire of the Lightbox.